 It is not possible to list them all – as, often, having found a body there’s no further reporting of the matter in local newspapers.
 However, here are some of the unfortunate victims who passed away on Newquay cliffs, or suffered tragedies:

 - 20 January.
-Stephen Park, aged 27, a local backpackers’ hostel co-owner, was celebrating a birthday with a group of friends and suggested they continue the party in a cave close to Lusty Glaze Beach.
-He got swept off the cliffs by a large wave; he was seen trying to swim back, but he got dragged under the water.
-His body wasn’t found.
+Stephen Park, aged 27, a co-owner of the Towan Beach backpackers’ hostel, was celebrating a birthday with a group of friends and suggested they continue the party in a cave close to Lusty Glaze Beach.
+Stephen Park was swept off the rocks close to the bottom of the cliffs by a large wave; he was seen trying to swim back, but he got dragged under the water.
+His body was never found; he was the son of Mrs Jackie Park, of Kendal in Cumbria

 - 29 March.
 Paul Vernon, aged 29, of North London, fell off the cliff into Harbour Beach, opposite the Red Lion pub in Newquay at 10.30pm.
 He was out drinking with friends.
 He was found on the beach, but died of head, leg and internal injuries.